 Thawed platelets must be used as soon as possible after thawing within a shelf life of 6 hours.
-The thawed component must be stored between +20°C and +24°C.
+The thawed component must be stored between +20°C to +24°C.

 Transportation of thawed platelets is limited by the short shelf-life of this component.
-During transportation the temperature of the thawed Platelets Apheresis in Plasma Leucocyte Depleted Cryopreserved must be kept as close as possible to the recommended storage temperature.
+During transportation, the temperature of a thawed unit of Platelets Apheresis in Additive Solution Leucocyte Depleted Cryopreserved must be kept as close as possible to the recommended storage temperature.